tomatolog/manticore/docs/6_extending_sphinx/sphinx_udfs_user_defined_functions.rst

 -  adding custom mathematical or string functions;

--  accessing the database or files from within Sphinx;
+-  accessing the database or files from within Manticore;

 -  implementing complex ranking functions.